matthieugomez/AiyagariContinuousTime.jl/README.md

 `0 = -∂(μ g) + 0.5 * ∂^2(σ^2 g) + δ (ψ - 1)`

 The function outputs a vector `g Δx`  which sums to one.
 The grid `x` is potentially non-uniform.
-If `σ` is not null at the boundary of the grids, the process is assumed to be reflected at the boundary.
+If `σ` is not null at the boundary of the grids, the process is assumed to be reflected.

 For instance, let us plot the stationary distribution of a brownian motion with negative drift (a pareto distribution):
 ```julia